1. General Rules

 5.12.1 The Race Steward will make an announcement when the race has officially ended.
 Drivers should either complete a cooldown lap or safely and predictably pull off the track into a run-off area and hit ‘Escape’ to exit to the Monitor.
 Remember that chatting or leaving the server before the last car has crossed the finish line is against policy.

 5.12.2 It is not acceptable behaviour for a driver to crash into other cars or track side objects once they have finished their race.
 Donuts, burnouts, etc. may be done only once a driver has completed a cool down lap and driven back around to the start/finish straight.
 Any driver found in violation and causing an incident with another driver who is still completing their last lap may be subject to penalization, up to and including suspension.

 6. Flag rules

-6.1 Drivers that are being lapped must help the passing driver make a complete and safe pass within 4 corners maximum.
+6.1 Blue flags are shown to warn that an approaching car will put a lap on the driver and must be allowed to pass.
+Drivers that are being lapped must help the passing driver make a complete and safe pass within 4 corners maximum.